core-challenge/2023solver-submission/README.md

 - [ ] your solver can accept [the input file format](https://core-challenge.github.io/2023/format/)?
 - [ ] your solver can print [the output format](https://core-challenge.github.io/2023/format/) to standard out?
-- [ ] In your container `[at container/]$ docker build -f Dockerfile -t solver-name .` will build your solver docker image?
+- [ ] In your container `[at container/]$ docker build -f Dockerfile -t solver-name.` will build your solver docker image?
 - [ ] Using your docker image, `docker run --rm -t -v /ABSOLUTEPATH/2023solver-submission/container/test-instances:/test solver2 /test/hc-toyyes-01.col /test/hc-toyyes-01_01.dat` will print appropriate results?
 - [ ] Does "Github action" status of your private repository only include green (:white_check_mark:) or timeout (:hourglass_flowing_sand:)?

 ## Launching Options

+- We execute your solver only with two input files by default (i.e., `your-solver input.col input.dat`).
-- If there are additional launch options besides the two input files, such as specifying memory 　size or switching shortest/extent/longest solvers, please describe them in the [launchingOptions.csv](/container/launchOptions.csv) file (use them sparingly and try to include them in the ENTRYPOINT as much as possible).
+- If there are additional options besides the two input files, such as specifying memory size or switching shortest/extent/longest solvers, please describe them in the [launchingOptions.csv](/container/launchOptions.csv) file.
-- In that case, please describe the two input files as `COLFILE` and `DATFILE` and the Maximum memory (we expect around 28GB out of 32GB) as `MAX_MEMORY_SIZE`.
+  - Please describe the two input files as `COLFILE` and `DATFILE` and the Maximum memory (we expect around 28GB out of 32GB) as `MAX_MEMORY_SIZE`.
+  - Note that such additional options must not be included in the `ENTRYPOINT` instruction in the `Dockerfile`.
 - An example is as follows.
 The 1st column is reserved.

 ```